garagehive/garagehive.github.io/docs/garagehive-create-a-purchase-invoice.md

    ![](media/garagehive-create-a-purchase-invoice4.png)

-5. Once you confirm that the vendor invoice's cost and document date matches with those on the **Purchase Invoice** and that the posting date is correct, select **Posting** and then **Post** from the menu bar.
+5. Once you confirm that the vendor invoice's cost and document date matches with those on the **Purchase Invoice** and that the posting date is correct, select **Home**, followed by **Post** from the menu bar.

    ![](media/garagehive-create-a-purchase-invoice5.png)